chromium/chromium/docs/code_reviews.md

 ### Owners-Override

-Setting the `Owners-Override` label will bypass OWNERS enforcement.
-Active sheriffs and Large Scale Changes (see below) reviewers have this power.
+Setting the `Owners-Override +1` label will bypass OWNERS enforcement.
+Active sheriffs, Large Scale Changes and Global Approvers (see below) reviewers have this capability.

 ## Mechanical changes

+### Large Scale Changes
 You can use the [Large Scale Changes](process/lsc/large_scale_changes.md) process to get approval to bypass OWNERS enforcement for large changes like refactoring, architectural changes, or other repetitive code changes across the whole codebase.
+This is used for work that span many dozen CLs.

+### Global Approvals
+For one-off CLs API owners of base, blink, build, content and url can Owners-Override +1 a change to their APIs to avoid waiting for rubberstamp +1s from affected directories' owners.
+This should only be used for mechanical updates to the affected directories.

 ## Documentation updates